 25 Oct Jury Day of the International Contract Design Contest, InterCIDEC 2019

-Agatha Ruiz de la Prada, president of the jury of the International Contest of Design of Contract Environments, InterCIDEC 2019: “There is a huge tendency towards interior design.”
+Agatha Ruiz de la Prada, president of the jury of the International Hospitality Design Competition – InterCIDEC 2019: “There is a huge tendency towards interior design.”

 Interior design is fashionable and hotels have pointed to this trend.
-This was stated by Agatha Ruiz de la Prada, president of the jury of the International Contest of Design of Contract Environments, InterCIDEC 2019, meeting this Thursday, October 17, at the Beltá & Frajumar facilities.
+This was stated by Agatha Ruiz de la Prada, president of the jury of the International Hospitality Design Competition – InterCIDEC 2019, meeting this Thursday, October 17, at the Beltá & Frajumar facilities.